backstage/backstage/.changeset/modern-seahorses-marry.md

 ---
-'@backstage/plugin-techdocs-node': patch
+'@backstage/plugin-techdocs-node': minor
 ---

-Use the latest version of the spotify/techdocs docker image as default
+Use the latest version `v.1.2.0` of the spotify/techdocs docker image as default